 Centrifugal-flow fans, or radial-flow fans, move air perpendicular to the axis of rotation of the blades.
 Centrifugal-flow fans tend to be heavier, bulkier and generally produced lower airflow but higher static pressure as compared to axial-flow fans.
 This ability to generate high static pressure is important in application such as in LEV especially where long runs of ducting may be used.

-Figure 17: Example of axial-flow fan.
+Figure 18: Example of centrifugal-flow fan.